r-amaral/r-amaral/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning ReactJs
+- 🌱 I’m currently learning C#
 - 👀 I’m interested in Front-end Development
 - 📫 How to reach me: ruanamaral40@gmail.com